katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/screenshots-videos.md

 * choose **Record videos of multiple browsers simultaneously** (for instance, parallel execution of Test Suite Collection).

-**Preconditions:**
+**Requirements:**

-* An active Katalon Studio Enterprise license
+* An active Katalon Studio Enterprise license.
-* Katalon Studio version 7.8
+* Katalon Studio version 7.8 onwards.

-> Note
+> Notes:
 > * Available for Chrome, Microsoft Edge (Chromium-based), and [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome).
-> * Support Test Suite and Test Suite Collection execution
+> * Support Test Suite and Test Suite Collection execution.

-The below section guides you on configuring the browser-based video recorder in project settings and viewing videos.
+The below section guides you on configuring your Browser-based Video Recorder in project settings and viewing videos.

-#### Configurations for Browser-based Video Recorder
+#### Configuring Browser-based Video Recorder

 To use Browser-based Video Recorder feature, you need to enable it in Katalon Studio and install a third-party library (FFmpeg) for video encoding.